 Flying in planes, winter in Utah.

-• Flying in Planes IIII
+• Flying in Planes IV

 Flying in planes, sunset through the abstractions of the plane window.